Staritsky District: History

-Limestone (called Staritsa marble) was mined in quarries near Staritsa starting from 13th century.
+Limestone (called Staritsa marble) was mined in quarries near Staritsa starting from the 13th century.

 In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Ingermanlandia Governorate (since 1710 known as Saint Petersburg Governorate), and in 1727 Novgorod Governorate split off.
 In 1775, Tver Viceroyalty was formed from the lands which previously belonged to Moscow and Novgorod Governorates, and the area was transferred to Tver Viceroyalty, which in 1796 was transformed to Tver Governorate.
 In 1775, Staritsky Uyezd was established, with the center in Staritsa.
 Much of the area of the district belonged to Staritsky Uyezd.
 The southern part of the District belonged to Zubtsovsky Uyezd, also established in 1775.
 On 3 March 1924, Staritsky Uyezd was abolished and split between Novotorzhsky, Rzhevsky, and Tverskoy Uyezds.

 On 12 July 1929, governorates and uyezds were abolished, and Staritsky District with the administrative center in the town of Staritsa was established.
 It belonged to Rzhev Okrug of Western Oblast.
 On August 1, 1930 the okrugs were abolished, and the districts were subordinated directly to the oblast.
 On 29 January 1935 Kalinin Oblast was established, and Staritsky District was transferred to Kalinin Oblast.
 During World War II, in 1941—1942, a considerable part of the district, including Staritsa, was occupied by German troops.
 In 1990, Kalinin Oblast was renamed Tver Oblast.

 On 12 July 1929 Yemelyanovsky District, with the center in the selo of Yemelyanovo was created as well.
 It was a part of Tver Okrug of Moscow Oblast.
 On 29 January 1935 Yemelyanovsky District was transferred to Kalinin Oblast.
 On 4 July 1956 Yemelyanovsky District was abolished and split between Kalininsky, Staritsky, Turginovsky, and Vysokovsky Districts.

 Another district created on 12 July 1929 was Lukovnikovsky District, with the center in the selo of Lukovnikovo.
 It was a part of Rzhev Okrug of Western Oblast.
 On 29 January 1935 Lukovnikovsky District was transferred to Kalinin Oblast.
 On 14 November 1960 Lukovnikovsky District was abolished and split between Kirovsky, Novotorzhsky, Staritsky, and Rzhevsky Districts.